Fas Kitchen

 WORKING ON THE DOUBLE CHAIN STITCH

 1. Bring the thread out at point A on the bottom line from below the fabric.
 Insert the needle from Point B to point C without taking the needle down.
 Keep the thread below the needle as shown in the above picture.
-Pull the thread up.
+(Provigil) Pull the thread up.

 MAKING THE CHAIN